This article explains the steps you can take to turn on or off “Ask me what to do with each download” in the Microsoft Edge browser.

 Right-click on the Edge folder key’s right pane and select New -> DWORD (32-bit) Value.
 Type a new key named PromptForDownloadLocation.

-Double-click the new value name (PromptForDownloadLocation) and enter the Value data of 1 to have the Microsoft Edge browser always prompt before downloading files from the internet.
+Double-click the new value name (PromptForDownloadLocation) and enter the Value data of 1 to have the Microsoft Edge browser prompt before downloading files from the internet.

-A Value data of 0 will disable Edge, prompting you to download or open the file in the browser.
+Value data of 0 will disable Edge, prompting you to download or open the file in the browser.

 That should do it.
-Restart your computer for the changes to apply.
+Restart your computer to apply the changes.

 Conclusion: